Tanq16/cli-productivity-suite/README.md

 **FiraCode Nerd Font Mono** (recommended) font can be downloaded from [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/FiraCode.zip).

-The fuzzy search is another awesome feature to have.
+The fuzzy search is another awesome feature to have and is installed as a part of the commands scripts above.
 Read the specifics at the github page [here](https://github.com/junegunn/fzf) and learn about the features a bit more [here](https://medium.com/better-programming/boost-your-command-line-productivity-with-fuzzy-finder-985aa162ba5d).

 ## Bonus: Basic Vim quick changes